vediavictoria/Airport_Performance_Dasboard/README.md

 - Converted into a performance percentage to quickly assess relative standing

-Performance vs All Airports: Shows how a selected airport performs compared to the overall airport population using performance-level percentages.
+Performance vs All Airports: Shows how a selected airport performs compared to the overall airport population using performance level percentages.

 Delay Breakdown: Displays detailed average delay times across all categories for a selected airport.

 Arrival Delay by Carrier: Visual comparison of arrival delays by airline to identify carrier-specific trends.

-Arrival Delay by Destination Airport: Breakdown of delays by destination airport (IATA code) to detect route-level patterns.
+Arrival Delay by Destination Airport: Breakdown of delays by destination airport (IATA code) to detect route level patterns.